Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Introduction

 The purpose of this work is to develop a variance reduction framework for sDFT and provide a rigorous analysis for the associated statistical errors.
 We employ the multilevel Monte Carlo (MLMC) method, a powerful noise reduction strategy that uses a hierarchical structure: most samples are taken on computationally inexpensive coarse levels, while only a small number of samples are taken on the more expensive fine levels.
 The MLMC method was first introduced in \cite{Giles2008,Giles2015}, and has since found widespread applications in numerous fields \cite{Anderson2012,Barth2011,Ullmann2015}, particularly in matrix trace estimation problems \cite{Frommer2022,Hallman2022} that are closely related to this work.
 We investigate the use of MLMC within sDFT and provide insights for existing variance reduction strategies.
 In particular, we study the sDFT with a plane-wave discretization and develop two distinct MLMC approaches for evaluating the Kohn–Sham map.
 These two approaches leverage hierarchical constructions in plane-wave cutoffs and Chebyshev expansion orders, making the cost independent of the discretization size and the temperature, respectively.

 0.1cm

 {\bf Outline.} The rest of this work is organized as follows.
-In \Cref{sec:ksDFT}, we briefly review the Kohn-Sham DFT with a plane-wave discretization, and present a density matrix based formulation for the problem.
+In \Cref{sec:ksDFT}, we briefly review the Kohn--Sham DFT with a plane-wave discretization, and present a density matrix based formulation for the problem.
 In \Cref{sec:model}, we describe the sDFT approach and provide some basic variance analysis.
-In \Cref{sec:MLMC_sDFT}, we present a general MLMC framework to evaluate the Kohn-Sham map in sDFT, and investigate two multilevel decomposition strategies by exploiting the hierarchy of plane-wave discretization and polynomial expansion, respectively.
+In \Cref{sec:MLMC_sDFT}, we present a general MLMC framework to evaluate the Kohn--Sham map in sDFT, and investigate two multilevel decomposition strategies by exploiting the hierarchy of plane-wave discretization and polynomial expansion, respectively.
 In \Cref{sec:numerics}, we present numerical simulations on some material systems to demonstrate the efficiency of MLMC methods.
 In \Cref{sec:conclusion}, we provide some concluding remarks.

 0.1cm

 {\bf Notations.} For $a\in\C$, we will denote the complex conjugate by $\overline{a}$.
 For a matrix $A \in \C^{m \times n}$, we will denote its conjugate transpose by $A^\ct$.
 For a random variable $X$, we will use $\E[X]$ and $\Var[X]$ to denote the expectation and variance, respectively.
 With slight abuse of notation, we will use $|\cdot|$ to denote the Euclidean norm of a vector, the volume of a bounded domain in $\R^d$, and the cardinality of a finite set.
 Throughout this paper, we will use the symbol $C$ to denote a generic positive constant that may change from one line to the next.
 The dependence of $C$ on model parameters will normally be clear from the context or stated explicitly.